Germaine Greer: Tuscany

 In or around July 1971 Greer was interviewed by Nat Lehrman, a member of Playboy's editorial board, who flew from the United States to Italy to conduct the interview in her home.
 Playboy published the article in January 1972: "Germaine Greer – a Candid Conversation with the Ballsy Author of The Female Eunuch".
 It was during this interview that she first discussed publicly that she had been raped in her second year at the University of Melbourne.
 Busy with her journalism and publicity tours, she resigned her teaching position at Warwick that year.
-In March 1972, she was arrested in New Zealand for saying "bullshit" and "fuck" in a speech during a tour, which she had done deliberately because Tim Shadbolt, who was elected mayor of Invercargill in 1993, had recently been arrested for the same thing.
+In March 1972, she was arrested in New Zealand for saying "bullshit" and "fuck" in a speech during a tour, which she had done deliberately because Tim Shadbolt (who would later be elected mayor of Invercargill in 1993) had recently been arrested for the same thing.
 Six hundred people gathered outside the court, throwing jelly beans and eggs at the police.
 After defending herself, she was "acquitted on 'bullshit' but convicted for 'fuck'", Kleinhenz writes.
 Given a jail sentence, she offered to pay a fine instead, then left the country without paying it.

 In August 1973 Greer debated William F. Buckley Jr. at the Cambridge Union on the motion "This House Supports the Women's Liberation Movement".
 "Nothing I said", Buckley wrote in 1989, "and memory reproaches me for having performed miserably, made any impression or any dent in the argument.
 She carried the house overwhelmingly."

 Greer, then 37, had an affair in 1976 with the novelist Martin Amis, then 26, which was discussed publicly in 2015 after she sold her archives to the University of Melbourne.
 In them Margaret Simons discovered a 30,000-word letter to Amis which Greer had begun writing on 1 March 1976 while in the British Airways Monarch lounge at Heathrow Airport, and continued during a lecture tour in the United States, though apparently never sent: "As the miles add up, I find this letter harder and harder to write.
 My style falters and whole paragraphs emerge as dry as powder.
-Yesterday I left this book in a taxi cab and would have lost it if the driver hadn’t driven back ... with it.
+Yesterday I left this book in a taxi cab and would have lost it if the driver hadn't driven back ... with it.
 As for you, my darling, I see you very rarely.
 Even in my dreams you send me only your handmaidens."